• Skip to primary navigation

 I found myself working in veterinary medicine for five years both in private practice and in shelter medicine where I learned about small animal care and some behavior.

-My interest in canine behavior came about after adopting a pitbull mix with high energy and high prey drive.
+My interest in canine behavior came about after adopting a pitbull mix with high energy and high prey drive, Razz.
 I got her as a puppy who started out super dog-friendly and lovable, but by two years of age developed severe dog-reactivity and became dangerous to cats and other small animals.

 I considered sending Razz to a board and train for a few weeks, but I felt that I was part of the problem and I needed to go to school just as much as she did.
 I have always valued doing the work myself.
 Teach a man to fish, or rather, teach me how to train my dog.

-The dog training business wasn't really started on purpose!
+The dog training business wasn't really started on purpose.
 I started pet sitting in 2020 while I was working on my Master's of Social Work.

 I found that my pet sitting business started to morph into "while you stay with my dog, can you train my dog?"

 One thing led to another and before I could finish my degree, I had a full time dog training business!
-I still worked as a therapist for a little bit (and that taught me a LOT about how to talk with people about their dogs!)
+I still worked as a therapist for a little bit-and that taught me a LOT about how to talk with people about their dogs.

 Now, Razz and I help dog people become better dog owners and dogs become better family members!